-In the same way that the data e2proms were updated in section 3, uploading a new software image is done as follows:
+In the same way that the data eproms were updated in section 3, uploading a new software image is done as follows:

-- 1. Switch on SMEI, and ensure everything is operating correctly in configuration mode. - 2.
-Upload the loader.pat script file to SMEI.
+- 1. Switch on SMEI, and enter configuration mode by issuing the SM\DHU\COLD command.
+Ensure everything is operating correctly. - 2.
+Upload the loader.pat patch file to SMEI.
 This will put SMEI into patch mode, and upload the new loader software image into data page 0x42.
-The script will return SMEI to configuration mode when it is complete. - 3.
-Re-enter patch mode, and issue the SM_PATCH_ACT command, with the correct checksum for the newly uploaded software image.
+The file will return SMEI to configuration mode when it is complete.
+Verify the command count is 37 when complete. - 3.
+Re-enter patch mode by issuing SM\ENBL\PTCH and then SM\GOTO\PTCH, and issue the SM\PATCH\ACT command, with the correct checksum for the newly uploaded software image.
 This checksum is in the comment fields at the start of the patch file. - 4.
-Power down SMEI. - 5.
-Switch on SMEI, and verify the software revision number in the housekeeping shows 16. - Issue SM_DHU_COLD and verify that the software revision number changes to 64.
-The DHU does not start running a software image in page 0x40 until coldstart is issued.
-This is to permit recovery from a corrupted software image in page 0x42 of the data e 2proms. - 7.
+Power down SMEI, and at the test conductor's discretion, the spacecraft.
+Fit the SMEI DHU Program Enable Key to the DHU test connector (J3), and ensure that the watchdog disable switch is in the on position, and the diagnostic LED box is plugged into the correct socket for the DHU being updated.
+See Appendix C for more information about the program enable key. - 5.
+Switch on SMEI, and verify the software revision number in the housekeeping shows 16.
+This is the SW\REL telemetry point. - 6.
+Issue SM\DHU\COLD and verify that the software revision number changes to 64.
+The DHU does not start running a software image in page 0x42 until coldstart is issued.
+This is to permit recovery in the unlikely case that a corrupted software image in page 0x42 of the data eproms still passes the checksum test. - 7.
 Verify telemetry is showing nominal operation.
-Note that this software image does not contain support for observing mode. - 8.
+Ensure the timestamps are increasing, analogue and digital monitors are returning appropriate values, etc. Note that this software image does not contain support for observing mode. - 8.
 Power down SMEI.

-Note that the script upload software should prompt the operator before issuing SM_PATCH_CMT commands, and should suspend operation if the SMEI rejected command count is non-zero.
+Note that the script upload software should prompt the operator before issuing SM\PATCH\CMT commands, and should suspend operation if the SMEI rejected command count is non-zero.
+It is not critical for the rejected command count to be checked 'real-time', but the operator should check these telemetry points before issuing SM\PATCH\CMT commands.

 The above procedure is how on-orbit software revisions are made.
 A new image is loaded into data page 0x42, and enabled.
-At the next DHU restart, the software image in started when SM_DHU_COLD is issued.
+At the next DHU restart, the software image in started when SM\DHU\COLD is issued.